CALCULATE YOUR SIP RETURNS

 Depending on the particulars involved, the dividend policy of a company may be classified as any of the following:

 As per this policy, the company will pay the same amount of dividend per share each year.
-This amount remains unchanged, no matter whether or not the entity earns profits and no matter how high or low such profits may be.
+This amount remains unchanged, no matter whether or not the entity earns profits.
 For instance, a company with a fixed or stable dividend policy may decide to offer a dividend of ₹2 per share annually.
+However, it’s important to note that the payment of fixed dividends depends on availability of distributable profits under Companies Act provisions.

 The meaning of a dividend policy that is constant implies that the company pays out dividends at a specific percentage of its earnings.
 For instance, say a company’s policy requires it to pay 10% of its earnings as dividends.
 Then, if the company earns ₹10 crore in a year, it is required to pay ₹1 crore as dividends.